rmfalcao/rmfalcao.github.io/index.md

 I am a computer scientist who worked in industry for 15 years as a project manager, project leader, and software engineer, with experience in many domains but particularly in mobile telecommunications (Operation Support Systems and Business Support Systems).
 I began researching context awareness in 2012, and in 2015, I started my PhD on the topic.
 I completed my PhD in 2022 at the University of Kaiserslautern (Germany).
 My thesis, titled "Data-driven Context Modeling for the Elicitation of Context-aware Functionalities," is available for download [here](https://publica.fraunhofer.de/bitstreams/7593ac9b-ade9-4871-8ac1-718995669a45/download).

-I have contributed as a reviewer/PC member in journals, conferences, and workshops, including JSS, SQJ, JSME, ICSA, REFSQ, RCIS, CIbSE, SBSC, AGENT, and CREARE.
+I have contributed as a reviewer/PC member in journals, conferences, and workshops, including JSS, SQJ, JSME, ICSE, ICSA, REFSQ, RCIS, CIbSE, SBSC, AGENT, and CREARE.
 I am one of the co-organizers of [SAGAI](https://www.iese.fraunhofer.de/en/events/sagai.html).

 I am currently **Expert Scientist "Intelligent Information Systems"** at the [Fraunhofer Institute for Experimental Software Engineering (IESE)](https://www.iese.fraunhofer.de/) (Germany), where I lead the topic **GenAI-enabled Software Architecture**.
 Besides that, I lecture "Empirical Methods in Software Engineering" at [RPTU Kaiserslautern-Landau](https://rptu.de/), and "Software Architecture" and "Empirical Methods in Software Engineering" at [Mannheim Technical University of Applied Sciences](https://www.hs-mannheim.de/).

 ## News
+- **ICSE 2026:** I am contributing to the Program Committee of [ICSE 2026](https://conf.researchr.org/home/icse-2026) (track "Artifact Evaluation").
 - **GenAI4SE 2026:** I am contributing to the Program Committee of [GenAI4SE 2026](https://genai4se.github.io/ISEC26-Workshop/).
 - **A2SE 2026:** I've been invited to join [A2SE 2026, the 1st Seminar on Agentic AI in Software Engineering](https://sites.google.com/view/a2se2025/home), to be held in Rio de Janeiro (Brazil).
 - **CREARE'26:** I am contributing to the Program Committee of [CREARE'26](https://creare.iese.de/).